g-schaus/proverif-soidc-and-vc/sts/README.md

 | Authentication Initiator  | Yes  | The initiator is able to authenticate the responder. |
 | Authentication Responder  | Yes  | The responder is able to authenticate the initiator. |

-As seen above, all properties provide the expected outcome.
+All properties provide the expected outcome.